Considering Bankruptcy? If You Have Home Equity Read This First…

 Bankruptcy – Avoid it with a Home Equity Loan

 While the bankruptcy process is difficult, it doesn’t ruin your credit forever as you may have heard.
 Also, there are alternatives to filing bankruptcy that you can consider that are even less harmful to your credit score.
 However, if you can avoid sacrificing your credit score why wouldn’t you?

 You may have considered a debt management plan, credit counseling, or even filing a consumer proposal to eliminate your high-interest debt – but have you looked into a home equity loan?

 Why a home equity loan can be the better alternative debt solution

 If you’re looking for relief from your credit cards for a period of time you should know that debt consolidation is the only way to protect/improve your credit rating.
 If you’ve been struggling with debt but have never missed a payment, your credit rating may not be as bad as you think.

 As soon as you file for personal bankruptcy your rating will change to the end of the rating scale.
 You will not be eligible to apply for any new credit for some time.

-With equity in your home your monthly payment in a bankruptcy may not be much of a relief either.
+With equity in your home, your monthly payment in bankruptcy may not be much of a relief either.
 A licensed insolvency trustee must ensure your creditors are receiving a fair representation of your asset value as payment in exchange for debt relief.

-When you have a lot of home equity you have to pay for that as a bankrupt – or sell your home and give up the sale proceeds.
-With an equity line of credit you can save your home and choose to pay back debt in a more affordable way.
+When you have a lot of home equity you have to pay for that as a bankruptcy – or sell your home and give up the sale proceeds.
+With an equity line of credit, you can save your home and choose to pay back debt in a more affordable way.